theerud/conductor/templates/workflow.md

    - Resume implementation

 8. **Commit Code Changes:**
-   - Stage all code changes related to the task.
+   - Stage only application code (exclude `conductor/`).
+   - **Guard:** If any staged path starts with `conductor/`, unstage it and halt; fix staging before retrying the commit step.
    - Propose a clear, concise commit message e.g, `feat(ui): Create basic HTML structure for calculator`.
    - Perform the commit.
+   - Ensure the index is clean before continuing (`git status --porcelain` should show no staged entries).

 9. **Attach Task Summary with Git Notes:**
    - **Step 9.1: Get Commit Hash:** Obtain the hash of the *just-completed commit* (`git log -1 --format="%H"`).